Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry/README.md

 ### Create and authenticate a `SchemaRegistryClient`

-To create a client object to access the Schema Registry API, you will need the `endpoint` of your Schema Registry resource and a `credential`.
+To create a client object to access the Schema Registry API, you will need the fully qualified namespace of your Schema Registry resource and a `credential`.
 The Schema Registry client uses Azure Active Directory credentials to authenticate.

 You can authenticate with Azure Active Directory using the [Azure Identity